 Dr. Monica Eileen Patterson is an Assistant Professor in the Institute of Interdisciplinary Studies at Carleton University in Ottawa, Canada.
 She holds a doctorate in Anthropology and History and a certificate in Museum Studies from the University of Michigan.
 Patterson is coeditor of Curating Difficult Knowledge: Violent Pasts in Public Places (Palgrave Macmillan, 2011) and Anthrohistory: Unsettling Knowledge and Questioning Discipline (University of Michigan Press, 2011).
 As a curator, scholar, and activist, she is particularly interested in the intersections of memory, childhood, and violence in postcolonial Africa, and the ways in which they are represented and engaged in contemporary public spheres.

-Lauren Bosc currently works as the Research Coordinator for Thinking through the Museum: Difficult Knowledge in Public, based at the University of Winnipeg.
+Lauren Bosc recently worked as the Research Coordinator for Thinking through the Museum: Difficult Knowledge in Public, based at the University of Winnipeg.
 She graduated with a Masters of Arts in Cultural Studies from the University of Winnipeg in 2014 and remains interested in feminist and queer representations of bodies — particularly fat bodies — in the context of film, television, and other media.
-In addition to working in this role, Lauren also served the University of Winnipeg’s Cultural Studies Research Group (CSRG) as lead Research Assistant in 2014-15.
+In addition to working in this role, Lauren also serves as Research Coordinator for Dr. Failler, and Managing Editor of Jeunesse: Young People, Texts, Cultures, an academic journal based at the University of Winnipeg.